bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 1. Click on **Diagram** > **Import** >  **BOS Archive...**
 1. Choose the location of the archive on your local drive
-1. In Subscription, you can choose the target repository of the imported content
+1. In Subscription, you can choose the target project of the imported content
 1. Handle conflicting files if any
 1. Click on **Import**

 You can retrieve the whole content of a studio workspace by exporting all its repositories and importing them into another studio.

-### Change repository
+### Switch project

-Before you change to a different repository, make sure you have saved your work.
+Before you change to a different project, make sure you have saved your work.

-To change repository, follow these steps:
+To switch the current project, follow these steps:

-1. In the **Repository** menu, choose **Change the repository**.
+1. In the **File** menu, choose **Switch project...**.
-2. A list of the available repositories is displayed.
-These are the local and shared repositories in your current workspace.
+2. The list of the available projects is displayed.
+These are the local and shared projects in your current workspace.
-3. Select the repository to switch to, and click **_OK_**.
+3. Select the project to switch to, and click **_OK_**.
 4. A confirmation message is displayed when you are working in the new location.
 You can see the name of the current repository at the top, in the title bar.

-If the list does not contain the name of the repository you want to use, check that you are using the correct workspace, and if necessary, switch workspace.
+If the list does not contain the name of the project you want to use, check that you are using the correct workspace, and if necessary, switch workspace.

-## Use a shared repository
+## Use a shared project

 <a id="git"/>